 Last year I purchased a composting bin.
 I was very excited about composting (and still am).
-I put the composting bin together and placed in an area in my yard.
-I read the little brochure and started composting.
+After I put the bin together I placed it in the backyard.
+I read the little brochure that came with the kit and started composting.

 Ashamed and upset up with my allowing my 8-legged friends to scare me away from my composting efforts, I decided to find out how could I get around it.
-Not wanting to give in to my immediate gratification upbringing and toss everything in the trash, I decided to analyze my logistical problems, which included but were not limited to:
+Not wanting to give in to my immediate gratification upbringing and toss everything in the trash, I decided to analyze my logistical problems.
+My problems, as I saw it, included but were not limited to:

 - Educating my family on what is compostable (steak bones are not)

 - Moving the compost bin to a more convenient location (I prefer the kitchen, but hubby nixed that idea).

 As of this post, I have not resolved all of my issues.
 I did, however, move the bin a little closer to the house and now that winter is over, I’ve started to accumulate household waste again (I’m still trying to determine which container is best).
 As far as the spiders go, I put diatomaceous earth all around the bin to kill those that are brave enough to challenge me.
 I’m having another go at it.